-The Beaver Street Bridge Replacement project is currently under construction.
-Utility companies are currently relocating overhead utilities.
+Utility companies continue to relocate overhead utilities.
 Bridge work is now expected to begin in Spring 2020.

 A neighborhood meeting for the Beaver Street Bridge Replacement was held on April 4, 2019 at the Woodrow Wilson School, 169 Leland Street.
 City staff and consultants presented plans for the bridge replacement on Beaver Street near the Mary Dennison Park playground.
 The project includes the installation of a new bridge with drainage, sidewalk and safety improvements.
 The project will require a full time vehicular and pedestrian detour during the spring and summer of 2019.